-Are you consider a Women’s and Gender Studies major or double major and want more information?
-Are you wondering what sorts of jobs WGS graduates hold?
+Are you consider a major or double major in Gender, Sexuality and Women’s Studies and want more information?
+Are you wondering what sorts of jobs GEND graduates hold?

-Generally Women’s and Gender studies prepares students to meet the societal needs of analyzing social inequities, initiating change, and confronting social injustice.
-WGS graduates are educated mindful citizens who are socially and politically active in the broadest sense.
+Generally Gender Studies prepares students to meet the societal needs of analyzing social inequities, initiating change, and confronting social injustice.
+GEND graduates are educated mindful citizens who are socially and politically active in the broadest sense.

-When researchers, Barbara Luebke and Mary Ellen Reilly, began examining what jobs WGS majors held after after graduation, they found them working in a variety of fields.
+When researchers, Barbara Luebke and Mary Ellen Reilly, began examining what jobs Gender, Sexuality and Women’s Studies majors held after after graduation, they found them working in a variety of fields.
 This included education, health care, the media, the arts, politics, law, social work, psychology, sports, business and industry.
 The jobs reported included:

 - Administrator of a human services department